stackbit/jamstackthemes/content/theme/gatsby-theme-pocket.md

   - Gatsby
 date: 2019-12-10
 github_branch: master
+description: "A Gatsby theme that adds a pocket to your website."
 ---

 A Gatsby theme that adds your saved pocket articles to your gatsby site with inbuilt SEO.